 Protect Our Winters formed in 2007, by pro snowboarder Jeremy Jones.
 He found that more and more resorts he’d always counted on for good riding were closed due to lack of snow.
 Something was clearly going on.
 He felt the need to act.
 But organisations focused on mobilising the snowsports community on climate didn’t exist—there was a gap between the impacts that climate change was already having on our mountains, and any organised action being taken to address it.
 And so he founded Protect Our Winters.

 Since then, the movement has grown to include the wider outdoor sports community.
 Their playgrounds and livelihoods also depend on healthy winters.
-Protect Our Winters has grown from a kernel of an idea into a worldwide network of over 130,000 supporters – a social movement on climate, designed to activate a passionate community and create the will for meaningful climate action across the globe.
+Protect Our Winters has grown from a kernel of an idea into a worldwide network of over 130,000 supporters – a social movement on climate, designed to activate a passionate community and create the will for meaningful climate outcomes across the globe.

 Protect Our Winters has recently launched it’s New Zealand chapter in 2018.
 We get to help dictate the outcome right now.
 If not, we won’t be worried about powder days, tourism or having fun.
 We’ll be worried about the stability of our environment, our jobs and our economy.